-The USGS has continuously operated the Okanogan mainstem stream gage at Tonasket for the last 90 years.
+The USGS has continuously operated the Okanogan mainstem stream gage at Tonasket for the last 91 years.
 Historic average monthly discharge at this location is displayed by averaging two decades per hydrograph (Figure 6).
+In 2020, high elevation snowpack was greater in the Canadian portion of the Okanagan subbasin than it was in the US portion.
+In Canada, snowpack was measured in the headwaters of both the Okanagan and Similkameen Rivers and the average snowpack of the two drainages was 115% of normal for May 1st, 2020 (Environment Canada 2020).
+In Washington, at the Salmon Meadows Snotel site which is located within the U.S. portion of the Okanogan subbasin, snowpack was 66% of normal for May 1st, 2020 (NRCS 2020).

-In 2019, below-normal precipitation and below-normal air temperatures early in the calendar year allowed the snowpack to melt gradually.
-The gradual runoff, combined with a low snowpack in both the Canadian and US portions of the Okanogan Subbasin resulted in a 2019 peak flow that was only 64% of the average peak flow for the 90 year period of record.
-The USGS has also cooperatively operated seven stream gages in tributaries to the Okanogan River from 2014 to 2019.
-Peak flows for these tributaries were all below the 'normal' (5 years of data) range, as shown in Figure 7.
-Base flows were in the 'normal' range.
-Additional trends in water quantity are presented in Appendix E
+As observed at the USGS Okanogan mainstem stream gage at Tonasket, the higher snowpack in Canada resulted in a peak flow that was 17% above the average peak flow for the 91 year period of record at that gage.
+Conversely, the below-normal precipitation and snowpack in the United States portion of the Okanogan River subbasin resulted in a reduced runoff period for small streams as observed at seven cooperatively operated USGS stream gages in tributaries to the Okanogan River which have been operated from 2014-2020.
+Peak flows for these tributaries were all below the 'normal' (7 years of data) range, as shown in Figure 7.
+Base flows were also below the 'normal' range (Figure 7 & Appendix E).